 - Engaging in the legislative process through proposals, comments, and petitions

-Animal Outlook has a wide variety of projects available.
-Participating students will have some flexibility in choosing a subject area and/or which legal skills they would like to focus on developing.
+Participating students will have some flexibility in choosing the subject area and/or legal skills they would like to focus on.

-Time commitment: 20-25 hours first semester, 10-20 hours second semester.
-Students can generally work as much or as little as they would like within these timeframes, as long as they complete the tasks to which they commit.
+Time commitment: 10-20 hours each semester.
+Weekly meetings during the lunch period (1-2pm) for the Fall semester (Thursdays); likely bi-weekly lunch meetings Spring semester (day TBD).
+Students can generally work as much or as little as they would like within these timeframes, as long as they complete the tasks to which they commit, absent any extenuating circumstances.

 For more information, please contact the student leaders at animallawsociety@berkeley.edu.